DPBayes/dpdl/docs/experiments.md

 - How does dataset imbalance affect the hypers?

+## Goal of the experiments

+We want to analyze the privacy-utility tradeoff for the hyperparameters and the interaction of the hyperparameters.

+From the results of the analysis, we aim to develop methods for predicting good hyperparameters for the model in response to alterations of the privacy budget.

 ## General method overview

 For CIFAR100 we divide the given training set (50000 examples) into a training set (45000 examples) and a validation set (5000 examples).
 For the Bayesian optimization we use multiclass accuracy of the validation set as optimization objective.